defunSM/graphy/README.md

 # Graphy
-A simple program that will generate a graph using LaTex.
+A simple program that will generate a graph using LaTex and display as a pdf.

 Requirements: